 We meet from 6:00 to 8:00 p.m. on every other Monday through the academic year.
 After a time of gathering prayer, we socialize over a meal together and then break into separate tracks of 8-12 students each for instructor-led learning and discussion.
 We are excited to offer three tracks in 2021-22.

 Called to Flourish

 Who are we as human beings?
-Why are we on planet earth?
 Do our lives have transcendent purpose?
-In this track we explore how God made humans in his image to flourish as his partners in a flourishing world.
-In a creation out of whack, the God who became human in Jesus Christ offers us abundant life and calls us to be agents of love, grace, and shalom in the world.
-Drawing on scripture, writings from a range of authors, and interactions with occasional guest speakers, we will go on to ask what our call to follow Jesus means for our work and academic studies right now.
+How can we know and live out our callings right now?
+In this track we will explore the questions of Christian identity and vocation, asking what it means that God made humans in his image to thrive as his coworkers and to be agents of love, grace, and shalom in the world.
+Drawing on scripture, writings from a range of authors, and interactions with occasional guest speakers, we will go on to ask what the call to follow Jesus means for our academic studies and career aspirations.
 How do our talents, passions, education, and opportunities give shape to our life direction?
-And how should living in light of God’s renewing work fuel our endeavors?
+And how can living in light of God’s renewing work fuel our endeavors?
 This track is for any undergraduate or graduate student eager to dive into these big questions.

 This track is led by Eric Carlsson and Rebecca Cooks.

 Science, Technology & Faith